-Elementary and middle education teacher candidates participate each week in a semester of Partnership Program courses.
+Elementary and Elementary and middle education teacher candidates participate each week in a semester of Partnership Program courses.
 The program consists of four days of on-site methodological preparation in reading/language arts, mathematics, science and social science; one-half of each of the four days is spent in the classrooms working with the children.
-Teacher candidates return each Friday to the campus for courses that focus upon exceptional learners and classroom management.
+Teacher candidates return each Friday to the campus for courses that focuses on classroom management.
 Special education teacher candidates follow a modified form of this program.